Descriptive complexity for neural networks via Boolean networks: Arithmetic with BNL

-The predicates $O_{i, 0}$ determine whether the sum of the digits in position $i$ will result in a carry-over digit.
-The predicates $O_{i, 1}$ determine whether the sum of the digits in position $i$ will result in a carry-over digit \emph{presuming that the sum of digits in position} $i - 1$ has resulted in a carry-over digit.
-Finally, the predicates $C_{i}$ determine whether a carry-over digit is created in position $i$ taking into account the whole sum.
+For each $i \in [p]$ and $b \in \{0,1\}$, we define the head predicates $O_{i, b}$ and $C_{i}$ with the following intuitions.
+Each predicate $O_{i, b}$ becomes true if the sum of the digits in position $i$ results in the carry-over digit $1$ \emph{presuming that the sum of digits in position} $i + 1$ has resulted in the carry-over digit $b$.
+Each predicate $C_{i}$ becomes true if the carry-over digit created in position $i$ is $1$, taking into account the whole sum.
+We thus define the following induction rules: $O_{p,1} \colonminus \bot$ and otherwise we define